wso2/docs-choreo-dev/en/docs/tutorials/connect-your-own-github-repository-to-choreo.md

          !!! note
              Before issuing these commands, you need to check whether the `<MODULE_ROOT>/.githooks/pre-commit` file exists.
 If it does not, contact our Support team.

-         - `chmod +x <MODULE_ROOT>/.githooks/pre-commit`
+         - `chmod +x <MODULE_ROOT>/≈`
          - `git config core.hooksPath <MODULE_ROOT>/.githooks`

          !!! info
              If the Ballerina module resides at the repository root, exclude `<MODULE_ROOT>/` from the commands.
-If the Ballerina module resides in a subdirectory, replace `<MODULE_ROOT>/` with the name of that subdirectory.<br/><br/>e.g., If the Ballerina module resides in a subdirectory named `foo`, the commands should be as follows:<br/><br/> `chmod +x foo/.githooks/pre-commit`<br/>`git config core.hooksPath foo/.githooks`
+If the Ballerina module resides in a subdirectory, replace `<MODULE_ROOT>/` with the name of that subdirectory.<br/><br/>e.g., If the Ballerina module resides in the root directory, the commands can be as follows:<br/><br/> `chmod +x .githooks/pre-commit`<br/> `git config core.hooksPath .githooks`<br/><br/>If the Ballerina module resides in a subdirectory named `foo`, the commands should be as follows:<br/><br/> `chmod +x foo/.githooks/pre-commit`<br/>`git config core.hooksPath foo/.githooks`

-     Once you have completed this configuration, commits by Choreo will trigger the pre-hook and generate logs similar to the following extract.
+     Once you have completed this configuration, your commits to update the component implementation will trigger the pre-hook and generate logs similar to the following extract.

       ```
        Compiling source